-The University's IP Policy (available on the web at: www.ua.edu.au/policies/1263) provides that you own the IP you create in the course of your studies, except when you elect to participate in a project that:
+The University's IP Policy (available on the web at: ua.edu.au/policies/1263) provides that you own the IP you create in the course of your studies, except when you elect to participate in a project that:

-- A. builds upon pre-existing University owned IP (e.g. patent, plant breeders rights number, secret know how) that is maintained and potentially commercialised by the University (Special Case A); or - B. is being carried out for, or in conjunction with, an external third party (e.g. CSIRO, DSTG, CALHN, SAHMRI, SARDI, FRDC, other Universities, companies and industry partners, etc.) (Special Case B).
-The University is able to determine whether Special Case A and/or B applies through the information provided in your

-Core Component of the Structured Program (CCSP).
+- A. builds upon pre-existing University owned IP (e.g. patent, plant breeders rights number, secret know how) that is maintained and potentially commercialised by the University (Special Case A); or - B. is being carried out for, or in conjunction with, an external third party (e.g. CSIRO, DSTG, CALHN, SAHMRI, SARDI, FRDC, other Universities, companies and industry partners, etc.) (Special Case B).The University is able to determine whether Special Case A and/or B applies through the information provided in your Core Component of the Structured Program (CCSP).
 In cases where A and/or B apply, the University is entitled to, and asserts ownership of, the IP created by you by requiring you to sign a standard form Student IP Deed Poll.

 A Deed Poll is simply a legal deed made and executed by one party, and by signing a Student IP Deed Poll you confirm your agreement to assign and transfer to the University your legal interest in and to any IP you develop.
-The assignment of your IP rights in these circumstances is necessary to:

-- protect interests relating to existing University IP (Special Case A), which is managed by Innovation and Commercial Partners (ICP) - ensure the University can meet its contractual and other obligations to third parties (Special Case B), which is managed by Research Legal Services.
+The assignment of your IP rights in these circumstances is necessary to protect interests relating to existing University IP (Special Case A) ensure the University can meet its contractual and other obligations to third parties (Special Case B).

-Where Special Case A applies, ICP, provides expert IP advice and agrees to protect the IP (where assessed as commercially feasible) at its cost.
-Adelaide Enterprise also ensures that your contribution is recognised and rewarded in the same way as a member of staff, by sharing in the proceeds from commercialisation of the IP (e.g. royalties on sales of products by a customer) in accordance with the University's IP Policy.
+Where Special Case A applies, the university agrees to protect the IP (where assessed as commercially feasible) at its cost.
+The university also ensures that your contribution is recognised and rewarded in the same way as a member of staff, by sharing in the proceeds from commercialisation of the IP (e.g. royalties on sales of products by a customer) in accordance with the University's IP Policy.

-If you or your Principal Supervisor object to signing an IP Deed Poll, or there is a problem with doing so, further details of what action you can take can be found on our website here:
+If you or your Principal Supervisor object to signing an IP Deed Poll, or there is a problem with doing so, further details of what action you can take can be found on our website here: ua.edu.au/graduatecentre/ip.

-www.ua.edu.au/graduatecentre/ip

 It is however, important to note that if you do not agree to assign such IP to the University as outlined above, you will be unable to work on a Special Case A project or a Special Case B project and you will therefore need to choose another project that does not build on preexisting University owned IP nor involve an external third party.

-If advised to do so by ICP or Research Legal Services, the Adelaide Graduate Centre will send relevant students a standard form IP Deed Poll requesting that it be signed and returned.
+The Adelaide Graduate Research School will send relevant students a standard form IP Deed Poll requesting that it be signed and returned.
 Certain third party partners such as CSIRO/SAHMRI/SA Pathology/CRCs have their own student agreements which may contain other provisions relating to IP, but depending on the circumstances, a Student IP Deed Poll may also still be required.